Rondlasuresh/mcis6273-F22-datamining/semestergoals (1).md

 * The main purpose of data mining is to extract **valuable information** from available data.

-* A goal of data mining is to explain some observed *event or condition. *
+* A goal of data mining is to explain some observed *event or condition*